Share Swap Meaning

 Share Swap Deal Example

 Let’s consider the acquisition of a major IT firm ABC.
 It has a big market share in the US but a negligible presence in the European markets.
 The firm looks for inorganic growth and considers acquiring the firm XYZ which has a good market presence in European markets.
-ABC can use its huge cash reserves to acquire XYZ or can get into share swap deal by offering a deal to its shareholders in the open market.
+ABC can use its huge cash reserves to acquire XYZ or can get into a share swap deal by offering a deal to its shareholders in the open market.

 But before finalizing the deal, the firm has to take care of certain parameters like current market value, current share price, and the cut-off date.
 Consider the following table.
 All prices are in pounds.